kidsthesedays/livingarchives/README.md

 #### Step 2

-Install Node modules (via [yarn](https://github.com/yarnpkg/yarn) - this has to be globally installed on your own system).
+Install Node modules.
 This has to be done from the `node` directory.

 ```
 $ cd node